JSON-LD for SEO: The Guide to Structured Data

 }

-(Note the typographic apostrophe instead of straight quotation marks)
+(Note the typographical apostrophe instead of a straight quote)

 Why it's wrong: JSON requires straight double quotes (") for keys and string values.
-Typographic quotes (" " ' ') break parsing.
+Typographical quotes (" " ' ') break parsing.

-Fix: Replace all typographic quotes with straight quotes.
-Be sure to check this if you copy JSON from Word, Google Docs, or some WYSIWYG editors.
+Fix: Replace all typographical quotes with straight quotes.
+Especially check this if you copy JSON from Word, Google Docs, or some WYSIWYG editors.

 What you see (invalid):